-Children are introduced to history through an awareness of the passage of time, examining photographs, videos and artefacts.
+Children are introduced to history through an awareness of the passage of time, examining various sources including, photographs, videos and artefacts.

 They will investigate changes in their own lives and those of the people in Britain and explore the lives of famous people and some relevant events in British history.

 They will be taught to record the passage of time in a relevant form.
 History is taught as part of a topic in Key Stage One and at least one topic in each year group will be history based.